ziroby/gradle-java-quickstart/README.md

 # Gradle Java Quickstart

 This is a simple skeleton program for Gradle Java project.
-To us it, clone the repo, then add and change Java files.
+To use it, clone the repo, then add and change Java files.
 Customize build.gradle and settings.gradle as well.